Particular/docs.particular.net/nservicebus/recoverability/exception-caveats.md

  - nservicebus/errors/exception-caveats
 ---

-Certain types of exceptions are special in their behavior and may require custom handling.
+Certain types of exceptions are behave differently and may require custom handling.

 ## AccessViolationException

-If an [AccessViolationException](https://msdn.microsoft.com/en-us/library/system.accessviolationexception.aspx) is thrown then the endpoint will terminate.
-The reason is that a standard `try catch`, which NServiceBus uses does not catch an  `AccessViolationException` as such it will bubble out of he handler and terminate the endpoint.
+If an [AccessViolationException](https://msdn.microsoft.com/en-us/library/system.accessviolationexception.aspx) is thrown, the endpoint will terminate.
+The reason is that a standard try-catch block, which NServiceBus uses, does not catch an `AccessViolationException`.
+As such it will bubble out of the handler and terminate the endpoint.

-While these exceptions can be explicitly handled (using a [HandleProcessCorruptedStateExceptionsAttribute](https://msdn.microsoft.com/en-us/library/system.runtime.exceptionservices.handleprocesscorruptedstateexceptionsattribute.aspx)) it is explicitly recommended MS not to do it.
+While these exceptions can be explicitly handled (using a [HandleProcessCorruptedStateExceptionsAttribute](https://msdn.microsoft.com/en-us/library/system.runtime.exceptionservices.handleprocesscorruptedstateexceptionsattribute.aspx)), Microsoft explicitly recommends not to do this.

 > Corrupted process state exceptions are exceptions that indicate that the state of a process has been corrupted.